 - Who are facing end-of-life issues and want to discuss faith-based perspectives on death and dying

 - Who are coping with the loss of a loved one and wish to understand faith-based existential concepts

 - Are concerned about the connection between secular counseling and their personal religious beliefs

 - Have had negative experiences with other methods of psychotherapy and wish to find support through the church

 Today, pastoral counselors are not simply church leaders, but individuals who have a counseling background and training, who are interested in playing a supportive role within the church.
 While many ministers opt to provide some level of counseling, they typically limit this service to individuals who are part of their particular church congregation, parish, or community.
 This allows the minister to have a personal background or an ongoing relationship with the individual in need of counseling, which often improves therapeutic outcomes.

 To become a pastoral counselor, a candidate must be part of a church community and have a religious background.
 Ordination as a minister or clergy member is the first step toward becoming a pastoral counselor; it ensures the proper background in church theology to provide counseling on the church’s behalf.

-In addition to being ordained as a minister of the church, the pastoral counselor is expected to be credentialed through the American Association of Pastoral Counselors (AAPC).
+In addition to being ordained as a minister of the church, the pastoral counselor is expected to be credentialed through the Association for Clinical Pastoral Education (ACPE).

 Research pastoral counseling degrees.